jeremyButtler/acnt/README.md

   not run both), then print, then sum, and if not using `-prompt` the write command.
 The very last command to fire is the `-prompt` command.

+# Updates:

+- 2025-04-03:
+  - fixed minor error message issue when forgot parent or child account with add
+  - removed `-amount value` flag adn changed `-add` and `-divy` to take in the transaction amount, so you can use both add and divy in same run